Get the 411 and reputation for each Croatian city that may interest you for different reasons.

 411: Known for non-stop parties and island-hops, Hvar is actually more than just drinking and sunbathing (although that’s undeniably fun)!
 This dream island is also highlighted by charming winding alleys embellished by ancient stairs and shops.

 TIP!
 You’ll want to spend more time here than other cities because there’s a lot to do, including renting a small private boat (600 kunas) for a day to hop through different islands.
 The food on Hvar island is also famously tasty, so indulge in local cuisine as much as you can even if it’s an expensive city compared to Zagreb and Split.

 Reputation: UNESCO World Heritage Site along the Adriatic Sea.

 411: Exuding splendid Mediterranean flavors, Dubrovnik is a top tourist center compared to other Croatian cities.
 It’s very small in size within the famous Old Walls (which is where you should book your stays. )But the city boasts churches, monasteries, and museums that you can explore.
-Home to the sets in Game of Throne, Dubrovnik welcomes travelers with fantastic restaurants and fun bars.
+Home to the King’s Landing set of Game of Thrones, Dubrovnik welcomes travelers with fantastic restaurants and fun bars.